sktime/sktime/docs/source/get_involved/governance.rst

 stay open for 5 days excluding weekends.
 Approval of appointment requires:

 * a 2/3 majority of all cast votes, and
-* a simple majority approval of all the current CC members.

 The core developer vote takes place in private communication channels, visible to, and only to, core developers, and is anonymous.